gildofabregat/RDD-Relation-Extraction-2018/README.md

 [1] -  Levy, O., & Goldberg, Y. (2014).
 Neural word embedding as implicit matrix factorization.
 In Advances in neural information processing systems (pp. 2177-2185).

-[2] -  Lourdes Araujo, Hermenegildo Fabregat Marcos, Juan Martinez-romo (2018).
+[2] -  Hermenegildo Fabregat Marcos, Lourdes Araujo, Juan Martinez-Romo (2018).
 Deep neural models for extracting entities and relationships in the new RDD corpus relating disabilities and rare diseases (In revision)